sovity/edc-ce/docs/deployment-guide/goals/production/4.2.0/README.md

 ### Can I run a connector locally and consume data from an online connector?

 No, locally run connectors cannot exchange data with online connectors.
-A connector must have a proper URL + configuration and be accesible from the data provider via REST calls.
+A connector must have a proper URL + configuration and be accessible from the data provider via REST calls.

 ### (MDS Only) Can I disable the Broker- and/or ClearingHouse-Client-Extensions dynamically?